elki-project/elki-project.github.io/howto/precomputed_distances.md

 -dbc.in inputfile.ascii
 -dbc.filter FixedDBIDsFilter -dbc.startid 0
 -loader.diskcache matrix.dat
--loader.distance CosineDistanceFunction
+-loader.distance CosineDistance
 </pre>

-Using the [FixedDBIDsFilter](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/filter/FixedDBIDsFilter.html) is only necessary if you need to offset values.
+Using the [FixedDBIDsFilter](/releases/current/javadoc/elki/datasource/filter/FixedDBIDsFilter.html) is only necessary if you need to offset values.
 However, I recommend using this filter *whenever* using precomputed distances to avoid indexing issues.

 Note that you will need on the order of `n * n / 2 * 8` bytes for a matrix storing doubles, and half of that for float distances.
 As a rule of thumb, 32000 objects with double precision will use about 4 GB (which may be an operating system limit!)